m-shalll/Data-Structure-2/README.md

 - Bubble sort: This sorting technique keeps comparing adjacent elements and swapping their places, resulting in the maximum or minimum element moving to the end of the list.

--Selection sort: In contrast with bubble sort, selection sort does not change the position of adjacent elements; however, it finds the smallest or biggest element and swaps it with the element in its correct position.
+- Selection sort: In contrast with bubble sort, selection sort does not change the position of adjacent elements; however, it finds the smallest or biggest element and swaps it with the element in its correct position.

 - Insertion sort: This algorithm divides the dataset into two parts — one sorted and one unsorted.
 During each pass, an element from the unsorted part is inserted into the sorted part until the unsorted part is empty.